 Vow Mad Libs

 Print out traditional vows and leave blank spaces for nouns, verbs, and adjectives.
 A bridesmaid asks each guest for a word.
-At the end of the party, the bride reads "her" wedding vows.
-For an added bonus, you can ask her SO to arrive at the end of the party and hold a mock ceremony with the funniest vows.
+At the end of the party, the bride reads the wedding vows.
+For an added bonus, you can ask their SO to arrive at the end of the party and hold a mock ceremony with the funniest vows.

 Who's That Couple?